qwc-services/qwc-services.github.io/src/index.md

 ![Overview](images/overview.png?style=centerme)

-The core concept of QWC is to display QGIS Projects which are published by QGIS Server via WMS.

 There are two ways to run QWC:

 - As part of the *qwc-services* ecosystem, includes additional services to which includes additional services to extend the viewer functionality (such as user administration, editing, etc.).
 This is the recommended approach.